At last - DisplayPort to DVI made easy!

 Did you know that most new computers have DisplayPort outputs for video that are already compatible with HDMI, DVI and VGA?
 That's right!
 Just look for the D++ Dual-Mode logo in your user documentation.
 If you've got it, then converting the DisplayPort socket for use with non-Display-Port screens is as easy as this basic cable.

-It's a totally passive DP lead with wide compatibility for display resolutions up to and over 1080p depending on your source and display devices.
+It's a totally passive DP cable with wide compatibility for display resolutions up to 1080p depending on your source and display devices.
 You also get DPCP compatibility for working with protected content media, and the famous Cable Chick warranty.
 It's great for pretty much everything short of Eyefinity.

 DisplayPort Compatibility Note

 DisplayPort (DP) cables and adapters are not bi-directional, and require a DP output which is DP++ (Dual Mode) compatible.
 When a DisplayPort to DVI cable is connected to a DP++ (Dual-Mode) output, the output device senses the presence of the adapter cable and sends DVI signals over the DisplayPort connector rather than DisplayPort signals.
 No signal conversion is performed by the cable.
 DVI signals are merely passed through.